erdl/legacy-scrape-util/README.md

 The project will be the named instance over which a set of configurations apply.
 As such, a project can be a single persistent variable across a given cycle of the application.
-All remaining fields are fields for which more than one value may exist within a single, set of data, and as such should be logged on a per instance basis for clarity and simplicity.
+All remaining fields are fields for which more than one value may exist within a single set of data, and as such they should be logged on a per instance basis for clarity and simplicity.
 Unit and Sensor will presumably change many times across a single project instance, but presumably vary together.